-THE LAW OF REAL ESTATE AGENCY PAMPHLET (pages 9-15): give to all Buyers and Sellers.
+THE LAW OF REAL ESTATE AGENCY PAMPHLET (pages 1-7): give to all Buyers and Sellers.

-This form can be found in the pamphlets folder in TransactionDesk and should be provided to all buyers before they sign anything.
-This must be the first document they receive in any electronic signing system the licensee uses.
+This form can be found in the pamphlets folder in TransactionDesk.
 This document summarizes and restates the agency law of the state of Washington.